Pair of 19th-century cupboard doors and their frame (1st), woodwork

 - classic

-Pair of cupboard doors, panelled and moulded on one side, 118cm wide in total by 195cm high, with their original frame with its lower crosspiece, 134cm wide by 233cm high in total.
-Fir joinery painted white on the front.
-The upper part of the frame, also panelled and moulded, was partly inserted into the ceiling (part without paint).
-The right upright is decorated with a moulded strip, thickness: 50mm, unlike the left upright (thickness: 23mm).
-The whole is mounted with tenons, mortises, and is pegged.
-Some paint defects, cracks in the door panels without affecting their solidity, old traces of wood-eating insects.
-Entirely washed, and treated for safety!
-Minimal losses at the bottom of the uprights.
-Lock and lock entry present, we do not have the key.
-Despite the intermediate bar that we screwed into the frame, they will need to be adjusted when installing for optimal closure.
-It was juxtaposed with another pair of closet doors, also for sale, a board fixed between the two, they thus formed a woodwork on an entire section of wall in a bedroom (last photos).
+Pair of wardrobe doors, panelled and moulded on one side, measuring 118cm wide in total by 195cm high, with their original frame including a lower rail, measuring 134cm wide by 233cm high in total.
+The joinery is made of pine painted white on the front.
+The upper part of the frame, also panelled and moulded, was partially inserted into the ceiling (unpainted section).
+The right post is adorned with a moulded strip, thickness: 50mm, unlike the left post (thickness: 23mm).
+The whole assembly is constructed with mortise and tenon joints and is dowelled.
+There are some paint defects, cracks in the door panels that do not affect their sturdiness, and old traces of wood-boring insects.
+The entire set has been thoroughly cleaned and treated for safety!
+There are minor losses at the bottom of the posts.
+The lock and lock entry are present, but we do not have the key.
+Despite the intermediate bar that we have screwed into the frame, they will need to be adjusted during installation for optimal closure.
+They were adjacent to another pair of wardrobe doors, also for sale, with a board fixed between the two, thus forming a woodwork along an entire wall of a bedroom (last photos).
 Dismantled by us.
-Total weight: 32kg we are committed to offering you these materials, cleaned, described as precisely as possible, with as many photos as possible, so that they can find a second life, this represents a lot of handling, time and energy...
-Thank you for being interested in it and sometimes cracking to realize your personal projects!
+Total weight: 32kg.
+We are committed to offering you these materials, cleaned and described as accurately as possible, with a maximum of photos, so they can find a second life.
+This represents a lot of handling, time, and energy...
+Thank you for your interest and for sometimes indulging in making your personal projects a reality!
 Ref802.